Wizcorp/climaker/README.md

 - [ ] Documentation in Japanese, French, and other languages
 - [ ] Autocompletion script generation for Bash, ZSH and PowerShell
+- [ ] `autocomplete` attribute on options and parameters (specify a command that should return autocompletion data)
 - [ ] Test suite
 - [ ] Specification document (for writing commands)
 - [ ] Health-check command: check that this project's binaries and commands are complying with how things are supposed to be structured
 - [ ] Get feedback!

 ## How to use